Spider-Man 2: Filming

 The Spydercam was used extensively in the film to "track stunt doubles and a computer-generated Spider-Man through the air".

 Spider-Man 2 was shot on over one hundred sets and locations, beginning with a pre-shoot on the Loop in Chicago during two days in November 2002.
 The crew acquired a train of 2200 series cars, placing sixteen cameras for background shots of Spider-Man and Doc Ock's train fight.
 Members of the film's production team acknowledged that the surroundings of where the Chicago subway car was filmed do not correspond to the kinds of routes that present day New York City subway cars travel.
 Filming was originally slated to start in January 2003, but was pushed back to April so that Maguire could finish Seabiscuit.
 Principal photography began on April 12, 2003, in New York City and Chicago.
 The crew moved on May 13 to Los Angeles, shooting on sets created by production designer Neil Spisak.
-After the scare surrounding his back pains, Tobey Maguire relished performing many of his stunts, even creating a joke of it with Raimi, creating the line "My back, my back" as Spider-Man tries to regain his powers.
+After the scare surrounding his back pains, Maguire relished performing many of his stunts, even creating a joke of it with Raimi, creating the line "My back, my back" as Spider-Man tries to regain his powers.
 Raimi said that while filming the scene he yelled at Maguire to get to the edge of the building, but Maguire refused to do it.
 Even Rosemary Harris took a turn, putting her stunt double out of work.
-In contrast, Alfred Molina joked that the stunt team would "trick" him into performing a stunt time and again.
-J. K. Simmons said that while filming the scene where Spider-Man gets his suit back from The Daily Bugle, when Simmons said "he's a thief" his fake-teeth popped out of his mouth.
+In contrast, Molina joked that the stunt team would "trick" him into performing a stunt time and again.
+J. K. Simmons said that while filming the scene where Spider-Man gets his suit back from the Daily Bugle, when Simmons said "he's a thief," his fake teeth popped out of his mouth.